hazelcast/hazelcast-jet/site/docs/operations/gc-related-concerns.md

    configuring a single JVM option (`-XX:MaxGCPauseMillis`), the maximum GC pause can be confined to 20-25 ms, which it can maintain at lower GC pressure levels.
+3. For batch workloads, the Parallel collector is still a viable choice, but only with some GC tuning applied.
+With the default settings it performs very poorly even in the best scenario where objects either die young or live fovever.
+We found the main problem to be that Parallel cannot dynamically change the ratio of RAM available to the new and old generations, and the default ratio gives too much RAM to the new generation.
+When we applied `-XX:NewRatio=8 -XX:MaxTenuringThreshold=2`, Parallel was much better than G1 on JDK 8 and even on JDK 11 it was marginally better (but only for batch workloads).
-3. There are two more GCs that are relevant, but as of this writing are in the experimental phase.
+4. There are two more GCs that are relevant, but as of this writing are in the experimental phase.
 They are the low-latency collectors:
    Oracle's Z and OpenJDK's Shenandoah.
 Testing on JDK 14, we found Z to be the better of the two and a viable replacement for G1 in scenarios